jangrarajat/Laoder/README.md

 {git add file name}/{git add .}for all file adding {git commit  -m "some message"}
 {git push origin main}
+             Github to computer
+{ git pull origin main } = ( Github to computer new updates  content )

 <!-- *init Command* -->used  to create a new git repo
 {git init}  =  used  to create a new git repo